 More is Different in AI - More is the Same in Physics

-These findings highlight a fundamental difference between physical systems with fixed interactions and adaptive AI architectures that evolve through learning.
+These findings highlight a fundamental distinction between physical systems with fixed interactions and adaptive AI architectures that evolve through learning, offering new insight into how complexity and information emerge in both domains.